-This was followed by the St. Bartholomew's Day massacre in 1572, killing as estimated 30,000, instigated by the queen consort Catherine de' Medici.
+This was followed by the Saint Bartholomew's Day massacre in 1572, killing as estimated 30,000, instigated by the queen consort Catherine de' Medici.

-From 1572-1579, Spain's King Philip II sent the Iron Duke of Alba to the Netherlands, where he committed the Spanish Furies, killings tens of thousands of Protestants.
+From 1572-1579, Spain's King Philip the Second sent the Iron Duke of Alba to the Netherlands, where he committed the Spanish Furies, killings tens of thousands of Protestants.

 Religious persecutions by monarchs and their governments led scholars to reexamine Romans 13: